 For more information or to book this wonderful tour please call our travel experts.

 When a simple road trip just won’t cut it, this journey gives you the best of all worlds — taking you by rail, road, water, air, and even ice, so you get the full Western Canada experience.
-The al fresco adventures roll from start to finish, taking you deeper into the soul and scenery of each stop — from travelling over a glacier in a custom-designed Ice Explorer to hovering above the Rockies in a helicopter.
-It’s not just the wild Rockies that give you the outdoor exploits — in Vancouver you’ll take a sea safari to see seals playing at Pam Rocks, or hop on a bike for an urban tour covering everything from Granville Island to Gastown, and the seawall to the rainforest of Stanley Park.
+The al fresco adventures roll from start to finish — from travelling over a glacier to hovering above the Rockies in a helicopter.
 Not all the adventures are adrenaline-packed though.
-You’ll float down Bow River in Banff, spying views of mountains and hoodoos on a gentle journey.
-You’ll glide across Lake Louise in an authentic 26-foot cedar strip canoe as your guide shares tales of the early explorers and local wildlife.
-And, of course, you’ll take the ultimate ‘put your feet up’ adventure on the Rocky Mountaineer, seeing the sights from the comfort of a train that’s world-famous for its luxury and lookout stops.
+You’ll raft down Bow River in Banff, spying views of mountains and hoodoos, and you’ll canoe across Lake Louise.
+And, of course, you’ll get the ultimate ‘put your feet up’ adventure on the Rocky Mountaineer, seeing the sights from the comfort of your carriage that’s world-famous for its luxury and lookout stops.

 Arrive in Vancouver and spend time exploring this scenic city on your own.
-Overnight in Vancouver.
+Spend 2 nights in Vancouver.

-Today, select your choice of one of two outdoor activity options: Enjoy a 5-hour guided cycling tour of Vancouver’s highlights, and experience the best of Vancouver food, history, ecology and culture while being active.
-The 23 km ride takes in the seawall and rainforest of Stanley Park, English Bay, Granville Island (including the Aquabus ferry), False Creek, Chinatown, Gastown, and Coal Harbour.
-Includes helmet and bicycle rental.
+Today, select your choice of one of two outdoor activity options.
+Enjoy a 5-hour guided cycling tour of Vancouver’s highlights, and experience the best of Vancouver food, history, ecology and culture while being active.
+The 23km ride takes in the seawall and rainforest of Stanley Park, English Bay, Granville Island (including the Aquabus ferry), False Creek, Chinatown, Gastown, and Coal Harbour.
+Helmet and bicycle rental are included.

 Please note: guests will need to make their own way to/from 648 Hornby St. for the tour.

-Or experience the Howe Sound coast line from a 30 ft rigid hull inflatable boat on a “Sea Safari”.
-With the refreshing sea mist in their faces, guests will take in the towering cliffs of Anvil Island, the seals at play at Pam Rocks, the caves of Bowen Island, and many more picturesque sights only seen from the water.
+Or experience the Howe Sound coastline from a 30ft rigid hull inflatable boat on a “Sea Safari”.
+With the refreshing sea mist on your face, you'll take in the towering cliffs of Anvil Island, the seals at play at Pam Rocks, the caves of Bowen Island, and many more picturesque sights only seen from the water.
 Spend an unforgettable 2 hours cruising along the water’s surface, surrounded by BC’s unique Coastal Mountains, taking pictures with seals bathing in the sun, or cruising through the waves on our natural roller coaster.
 Includes hotel pick-up/drop-off transportation.
 Enjoy the rest of the day at leisure to explore Vancouver.
-Overnight in Vancouver.

 Travel onboard the Rocky Mountaineer from the coastal city of Vancouver to Kamloops, in the heart of British Columbia’s interior.
 On today’s journey you will see dramatic changes in scenery, from the lush green fields of the Fraser Valley, through forests and winding river canyons surrounded by the peaks of the Coast and Cascade Mountains, to the desert-like environment of the BC Interior.
 Highlights include the rushing waters of Hell’s Gate in the Fraser Canyon and the steep slopes and rock sheds along the Thompson River.
 Your day concludes as the Rocky Mountaineer travels along the shores of Kamloops Lake into Kamloops.
 Overnight in Kamloops.
 (B/L)

 Travel to Lake Louise via one of the most scenic highways in the world, the Icefields Parkway.
-A stop will be made at Athabasca Falls before arriving at the Columbia Icefield.
-Here you will ride on an Ice Explorer to the middle of the Athabasca Glacier to learn more about its geological features.
-Your driver/guide will explain how glaciers are formed and point out some interesting geological features.
+Among the highlights are Bow Lake, the Columbia Icefield, Glacier Skywalk and Athabasca Falls.
+The Columbia Icefield is one of the largest accumulations of ice south of the Arctic Circle and one of the most accessible icefields in North America.
+Here you'll ride on an Ice Explorer to the middle of the Athabasca Glacier to learn more about its geological features.
 Lunch is included at the Columbia Icefield Glacier Discovery Centre.
 Afterwards, a brief stop will be made at Bow Lake before arriving in Lake Louise this afternoon.
-Overnight in Lake Louise.
+Spend the next 2 nights in Lake Louise.
 (L)

 This morning you are free to explore beautiful Lake Louise on your own.
 After lunch, a half-day tour takes you into Yoho National Park to view some of its natural wonders.
 Among the attractions are the Spiral Tunnels, Emerald Lake and a natural rock bridge that spans the Kicking Horse River.
 At the end of the tour you will be transferred to Banff.
-Overnight in Banff.
+Spend the next 2 nights in Banff.

 Today you will enjoy a full-day tour concluding in Calgary.
 Begin the morning with a sightseeing tour of Banff.
 Among the points of interest are Bow Falls, Lake Minnewanka, Surprise Corner and the Hoodoos.
 Banff Gondola included.
 Continue on to Kananaskis for the highlight of today’s adventure, a 12-minute Panoramic Helicopter Tour over the remarkable landscape of the Rockies.
 Overnight in Calgary.